pingbird/notes/notes/opinions/flutter.md

 Just pick an architecture you are productive with and roll with it.
 My advice is to avoid packages that are just global variables (like GetX and get_it) and choose something that makes your code reliable and easy to test (like riverpod, bloc, provider, mobx).

-Personally I use Riverpod for DI, a custom [improved version of hooks](https://gist.github.com/PixelToast/8ea4495637a366f340a3eca8bf528388), and rxdart.
+Personally I use Riverpod for dependency injection, a custom [improved version of hooks](https://gist.github.com/PixelToast/8ea4495637a366f340a3eca8bf528388), and [rxdart](https://pub.dev/packages/rxdart).
 Built-in Futures and Streams are an underrated tool for state management, particularly when it comes to error handling.

-FutureBuilder and StreamBuilder are admittedly super verbose and can't read values synchronously from an rxdart ValueStream, if you are looking for a drop-in replacement try my [async_builder](https://pub.dev/packages/async_builder) package.
+[FutureBuilder](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html) and [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) are super verbose and can't read values synchronously from a [ValueStream](https://pub.dev/documentation/rxdart/latest/rx/ValueStream-class.html), if you are looking for a drop-in replacement try my [async_builder](https://pub.dev/packages/async_builder) package.

 I dislike redux style state management (actions / reducers on immutable data) it tends to be much too verbose because of Dart being strongly object oriented, using it over plain services with methods feels like a downgrade.